benhorvath/wdrl/README.md

 This repo contains a Python implementation of _weighted doubly robust learning_, due to Zhan, et al. (2024).
 It is a method of uplift modeling to recover causal effects of treatments in the presence of treatment confounding.
 For instance, a company may issue multiple coupons to individual customers during an ad campaign.
 This method, borrowing from Shapley values, is designed to disentangle each treatment's effect.

+The two notebooks in the repo implement the algorithm, and demonstrate good performance on simulated data under different conditions.

 The diagram below captures the essentials elements of the algorithm:

 ![WDRL](wdrl.png)

-The two notebooks in the repo demonstrate good performance on simulated data under different conditions

 ## Reference